Last updated on March 26th, 2022 at 10:02 pm

 Menomonee Falls-based commercial printing company Burton & Mayer Inc. is moving into the space formerly occupied by Ensync Inc.

 Burton & Mayer said in a news release that the company would be set up by Aug.
 16 in its new location, at N88W13901 Main St., Suite 200.
 The company is moving just down the road from its current location at W140 N9000 Lilly Road.
+If you need help from a different service now that they relocated, see here the best managed print services in the area.

 “Work is being done at the new facility now so we can move presses, bindery and other operations over a period of weeks,” Jason Anderson, Burton & Mayer sales manager, said in the release.
 “This means there will be no interruption of production from one location to the next.
 For our clients this will be a seamless transition from one address to another.”